AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-code-syntax.md

 snippet: y
 ---

-# Code Syntax Used in the Segment Expression Editor{#code-syntax-used-in-the-segment-expression-editor}
+# Code Syntax Used in the Segment Expression Editor {#code-syntax-used-in-the-segment-expression-editor}

 Segment Builder lets you build trait rules for a segment using a code editor.
 Click the Segment Expressions (Code View) tab in the Traits panel to access this feature.

+## Expression Builder Code Syntax

- **Expression Builder Code Syntax** You can add trait rules to a segment with code instead of using drag and drop features.
+You can add trait rules to a segment with code instead of using drag and drop features.
 When coding, replace italicized elements in the example with an actual expression or value.
 The base code uses following syntax:

 ```
 FREQUENCY([